 How To Cook Rice

 How to Cook Rice

 Today, we’re all about how to cook rice.
 It’s easy.
 Do you have a hard time cooking rice so it comes out the way you pictured?
 Please don’t feel bad about it; you’re not the only one.
-Many people struggle with cooking rice because there is a method to it that you need to follow.
+Many people struggle with cooking rice because there is a method you need to follow that they haven’t learned.
 We are eating rice four times a week right now.
-The price of groceries is so expensive.
+The price of groceries is so high.

-Once you master that method, you can quickly master making rice at home, and you might even eventually decide to experiment with different ingredients and flavors.
+Once you master that method, you can quickly learn to make rice at home, and you might eventually decide to experiment with different ingredients and flavors.
 After all, rice is an excellent side dish for serving many foods, including chicken, salmon, broccoli, pork, and more.
 I typically buy Jasmine rice and use a rice cooker.
 Rice Cooker

-Here’s the deal: we can use a rice or pressure cooker or even an Instant Pot; I get it.
+Here’s the deal: we can use a rice cooker, a pressure cooker, or even an Instant Pot; I get it.
 But, if you don’t have one, we must know how to cook rice on a Butane Stove or a gas stove in an emergency.
 In case you missed this post, Rice: Everything You Need to Know

+How To Cook Rice